 Author: Amy Stone

-Originally posted in the Buckeye Yard and Garden onLine, June 22,2018
+Originally posted on the Buckeye Yard and Garden OnLine

 While the spotted lanternfly (Lycorma delicatula) (SLF) has not been detected in Ohio, the Ohio Department of Agriculture (ODA), along with the Ohio State University (OSU) and the Ohio Department of Natural Resources (ODNR) are urging Ohioans to continue to be on the look-out for this invasive insect.
 Many are using the Great Lakes Early Detection Network (GLEDN) App to report tree-of-heaven (Ailanthus altissima), a favorite food or host for this plant hopper, especially as an adult, and then revisiting the tree looking for signs and symptoms of SLF throughout the year.

 Jim Jasinski, Dept. of Extension, Celeste Welty, Dept. of Entomology